Some forms of this condition can cause ulcers or increase cancer risk.

 - Probiotics such as kombucha, yogurt, kimchi and sauerkraut.

-Some studies show that probiotics can help with Helicobacter pylori (H. pylori).
-H. pylori is a bacterium that causes an infection in the digestive system that can cause gastritis or stomach ulcers.
+Some studies show that probiotics can help Helicobacter pylori (H. pylori).
+H. pylorus is a bacterium that causes an infection in the digestive system that can cause gastritis or stomach ulcers.

 Foods that should be avoided?